 Looking to secure your home with a smart security system that works with Google Assistant?
 If so, Cove has the most affordable options on the market.
 You’ll like the hands-free voice controls and reliable 24/7 monitoring.

-ADT uses Google Nest equipment as part of its home security system.
-You can buy Nest Cams, Nest thermostats, and Nest Hubs directly from ADT’s website.
-They even integrate seamlessly with ADT’s entry sensors and motion detectors.
-Plus, features like Nest’s Familiar Faces form part of ADT’s Trusted Neighbor for home automation solutions.
-That’s why among all the Google Assistant-compatible systems we tested, ADT earned the top spot.
+ADT leverages Google Nest devices as part of its home security ecosystem.
+You can purchase Nest Cams, Nest Thermostats, and Nest Hubs directly from ADT, and they integrate seamlessly with ADT’s entry sensors and motion detectors.
+Features like Nest’s Familiar Faces enhance ADT’s Trusted Neighbor automation, making ADT the obvious top pick among Google Assistant-compatible systems.

-ADT isn’t the only security system that integrates with Google’s ecosystem, though.
-Vivint, Cove, Brinks, and Scout also work with Google Home and Google Assistant to offer everything from voice commands to automated routines.
-Let’s take a look at each one to see which security system will suit you best.
+ADT isn’t the only option for Google integration.
+Vivint, Cove, Brinks, and Scout also work with Google Home and Assistant, offering everything from voice commands to automated routines.
+Here’s a closer look at how each system performs and which might fit your home best.

 Our Methodology - How We Test and Rank Security Systems That Work With Google Home